efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-21-magnet-warrior-guide-by-beastymario.md

 ### Introduction

-Magnet Warriors are arguably the most recognisable archetype due to their popularity in the anime.
-Though they may not be a top tier deck in the TCG/OCG, in Duel Links, it’s a different story.
-They are currently a 'Tier 3' deck which is defined as follows: 'They have potential - keep your eyes out for these deck-types.
-Don't expect to see them played often in a **competitive event** but do not ignore their existence when building your deck and choosing techs or it may be your downfall.
-A great player dedicated to one of these deck-types can dominate others through extensive experience.'
-So to summarize, don’t sleep on Magnets!

 Magnets is an archetype that focuses on milling your Rock monsters to the graveyard quickly with the use of {Delta The Magnet Warrior} and {Beta The Electromagnet Warrior} so that you can set up special summons and draw into your big plays.
 With the simple special summon requirements of {Gaia Plate the Earth Giant} and {Valkyrion the Magna Warrior}, in combination with {Anti-Magic Arrows}/{Storm}/{Hey, Trunade!}, this deck can easily OTK or disrupt/destroy your opponent.

 I believe this deck is very versatile and in this guide  I’ll explain and provide information on how and why this archetype can dominate the tier list.